-Physiotherapy and Acupuncture
+Physiotherapy and acupuncture

-Initially, we will ask you a few questions about your symptoms and general health, once the decision has been made to use acupuncture and you have agreed and signed this consent form, decisions are made as to appropriate positioning of needles.
-This depends on the area to be treated and the sensitivity of the tissues.
-Points can be local to the area we will be treating or further away.
+Our physiotherapists using acupuncture are registered with the Acupuncture Association of Chartered Physiotherapists.
+Initially, we will ask you a few questions about your symptoms and general health and once the decision has been made to use acupuncture, you have agreed and signed the consent form, decisions will be made as to the appropriate positioning of needles.
+This depends on the area to be treated and the sensitivity of the tissues, with points local to the area of treatment or further away.

 All needles are sterile, pre-packed and disposable so there is no risk of infection.
 We have comprehensive standards of practice and procedures in place should an emergency occur.
-There are only a few cases in which Acupuncture should not be used.
+There are only a few cases in which acupuncture should not be used.

-Our Physiotherapists will run through a few safety questions before performing any treatment.
+Our physiotherapists will run through a few safety questions before performing any treatment.

-Benefits of Acupuncture
+Benefits of acupuncture

-- Pain relief
+- pain relief

-- Improved healing
+- improved healing

-- Alternative & holistic
+- alternative and holistic